theonjs/theon/README.md

 A lightweight, declarative and [featured](#features) JavaScript library to build domain-specific, extensible, expressive and fluent programmatic bindings to any HTTP layer (e.g: API clients, SDKs...).

-`theon` was mainly designed to provide a convenient abstraction layer between remote HTTP interfaces and programmatic layer.
-It assist you to simplify and minimize the boilerplate process when writting API clients, taking one core idea: just declare your API one time, run it everywhere.
+`theon` was designed to provide a convenient abstraction layer between remote HTTP interfaces and programmatic layer.
+It assist you to simplify and minimize the boilerplate process when writting API clients: just declare one time your API, run it everywhere.

 To get started, you can take a look to [usage instructions](#usage), [examples](https://github.com/h2non/theon/tree/master/examples), [midleware layer](#middleware), supported [HTTP agents](#http-adapters) and [API](#api) docs.

-**Still beta**.
+**Still young**.
 Don't use it in hostile environments yet.

 ## Contents